 Not they admitted they were.

-They admit they're racist, and they know they're guilty, and they're trying to come woo us.
+They admit they're racist and they know they're guilty and they're trying to come woo us.

-Well, it's not gonna work.
+Well, it's not going to work.

-And it's it's a big puzzlement to me.
+And it's a big puzzlement to me.

-A new study finds that the city's blacks still lag whites in education, housing, health care, and income.
+Nearly 40 years after the Watts riots devastated south central Los Angeles, a new study finds that the city's blacks still lag whites in education, housing, health care, and income.

-Thirty-five percent less likely to graduate from Haskruel in four years, and they have a household income that trails that of white families by some 40%.
+The study released Wednesday by the L.A.
+Urban League and the United Way found that L.A.'s blacks are 10 times more likely than whites to be murdered, 35% less likely to graduate from Haskruel in four years, and they have a household income that trails that of white families by some 40%.

 The report also found, however, that blacks are registered to vote in greater numbers than other racial groups.